-The Holy Family of Bordeaux
+The Holy Family of Bordeaux in Britain and Ireland

 Glory to God alone in Jesus Christ through Mary and Saint Joseph

-October 2016
+October 2016 Volume 2 Issue 8

 In this Issue

-- Editorial 1
+- 1 Editorial

-- Message from Gemma 2
+- 2 Message from Gemma

 - 3 EU Anti-Trafficking Day

-- World Meeting of Families 6 Launch
+- 6 World Meeting of Families Launch

 - 8 Goings-on in Newbridge

 - 11 AGM of COR

-- Bradford Refugees Weekend 12 Outing
+- 12 Bradford Refugees Weekend Outing

 - 13 Moneenroe's Farewell to the Holy Family

-- 15 The Holy Family Secular Vocatión
+- 15 The Holy Family Secular Vocation

 - 16 Brief News

-- The Sacrament of Letting Go 17
+- 17 The Sacrament of Letting Go

 - 18 Upcoming Events

-Sanctuary in Moneenroe Church at Farewell Eucharist 20 candles representing the 20 HF Sisters who served in the Parish were placed on the stand to the left of the altar hen a religious community leaves a place after years of dedicated service, the reason can be that their work is done and it is time to move on.
+20 candles representing the 20 HF Sisters who served in the Parish were placed on the stand to the left of the altar EDITORIAL hen a religious community leaves a place after years of dedicated service, the reason can be that their work is done and it is time to move on.
 In Ireland today, however, it is (almost) always because there are no younger members to take on the work.
 Have we become wearily resigned to the fact that there are no vocations and wonder why young people do not want the commitment that religious life entails?
+That young people still respond enthusiastically to calls on their generosity, and willingly give time and energy working gratuitously in development projects, fundraising for all sorts of good causes, at home and abroad, is undeniable.
+That there are so many opportunities for them to give freely of their services in various worthy organisations does not explain why they may not wish to do it in institutes of religious life, as has been claimed.
+This would be to equate religious life simply with service.
+Religious life does indeed imply service but it is something more.
+That 'something more' is what we seem unable to communicate to our youth today, to fire their imagination in ways that caused religious orders and congregations to flourish in the past.
+Ronald Rolheiser, in an article you can read here if you are reading this on your computer, says we need to revive the old "romantic ideal" of religious life, as "something that inflames the romantic imagination", for the priesthood and religious life today.